GoogleChromeLabs/serial-terminal/README.md

 terminal.
 This provides a demonstration of the [Serial API](https://wicg.github.io/serial/).

-This API is currently available behind a flag in Chrome 77 and later.
-Enable `chrome://flags/#enable-experimental-web-platform-features` to get started.
-The API design is still in flux so the latest Chrome dev-channel release is recommended.
+This API is available starting with Chrome 89, Edge 89, and Opera 76.

 ## Privacy